dalibo/emaj/docs/en/otherFunctions.rst

    SELECT emaj.emaj_disable_protection_by_event_triggers();

-The function returns the number of deactivated event triggers (this value depends on the installed PostgreSQL version).
+The function returns the number of deactivated event triggers.

 To reactivate existing event triggers::